[TypeScript] Processing to upload images with ionic2 [Transfer]

 This is Hase from the development team!

-I use a plugin called cordova-plugin-file-transfer
+I will use a plugin called cordova-plugin-file-transfer

-Install plugin
+Install the plugin

-First install the plugin.
+First, install the plugin

 $ ionic plugin add cordova-plugin-file-transfer